ayushichoudhary-19/TaaranganaWebsite/README.md

    <h1>Hi there, this is a Demo website for our college's cultural fest -  <a href="https://github.com/ayushichoudhary-19/">Tarangana</a><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"></h1>
 </div>

+## Demo
-## Please Give a ⭐ to this repo if you like my work!
+### Please Give a ⭐ to this repo if you like my work!
+Explore the live demo of the Finivesta demo website by clicking [here](https://ayushichoudhary-19.github.io/TaranganaWebsite/).

 ![image](https://github.com/ayushichoudhary-19/TaranganaWebsite/assets/73214455/32880f94-e029-4e00-8447-c5dfc7c0704a)